 What is the correct order to wash dishes?

 While there is no “one way” to do dishes, another dishwashing hack is to follow a simple pattern when doing dishes, especially if there’s lots of them.
 This short organizational exercise helps to wash dishes faster.
+Here’s my guide to washing dishes step by step.

 Sort your dishes into piles